thomasbaloyi/AfricaInternetRoutes/README.md

 1. Open command line
 2. Cd into the AfricaInternetRoutes file saved locally on your machine
 3. Type command: npm start

+## Notes
+To run the server-side component of the application:
+1. Navigate to the AfricaInternetRoutes/Controller directory
+2. Type command: dotnet run
+3. This will download, process and store various data files in the AfricaInternetRoutes/ProcessedData directory

 ## Credit:
 Done by: Ravendran Govender (GVNRAV007), Takudzwa Mabika (MBKTAK003), Thomas Baloyi (BLYTHO004)